Change tax advisor: The guide for 2026

 Digital data:

-· DATEV data (client inventory, account framework, etc.)
+- DATEV data (client inventory, chart of accounts, etc.)

 Payroll (if applicable):